Dispute Atlanta parking tickets from your phone and win

 With the DoNotPay app, the appeal process takes less than 120 seconds.
 All you have to do is follow these simple steps:

-- Use the app directly on your web browser or download it for your iOS
+- Use the app directly on your web browser

 - Answer several short and easy questions about your infraction